null

 The Web of Life

 This post isn’t meant to provoke guilt, but rather to fuel awareness and inspire action.
 When we realize that 'away' is a myth, we start to see the beautiful, circular reality of our planet.
 The Earth is a closed system, our shared home where nothing is lost, where matter can only be transformed.
-This interconnectedness and potential for transformation can feel daunting but it is also a great source of strength.
+This interconnectedness and potential for transformation can be a great source of strength.
 We are all in this together, even those with whom it feels hard to find common ground.

 All life, human and otherwise, depends on fresh air and water, clean food, intact ecosystems and a thriving planet.
 As noted by Robin Wall Kimmerer, “All flourishing is mutual.”
-Indigenous wisdom has always recognized that humans are not outside observers of the web of life, we are part of it.
+Indigenous wisdom recognizes that humans are not outside observers of the web of life, we are part of it.
 What we do to this web, the earth, we do to ourselves.

 PRACTICAL TAKEAWAYS